 Using simulation to enhance the skills and confidence of nursing and medical students when communicating with dying patients and their families: a pilot study

-Cancer Nursing Practice
+Cancer Nursing Society of Australia

 Awards and honours

 Transition program for new graduates into general practice; Christopher Gordon, Christina Aggar, Jacqueline Bloomfield.
 Northern Sydney Medicare Local Research Support.
 2014

 2015: NSW Heath and Northern Sydney Local Health District ($12000) for a study entitled “Development, Implementation and Evaluation of a Transition to Professional Practice Program”.
 Dr C Gordon, Dr C Aggar, Dr J Bloomfield.

 2015: Northern Sydney Medicare Local ($30000) for evaluation of HealthOne program.
 Dr J Bloomfield, Dr C Aggar and Dr C Gordon: “Report of the Evaluation of HealthOne Northern Sydney 2015”.

 2014: Northern Sydney Medicare Local ($247000) for a study entitled “Developing a Graduate Nurse Transition Program to Primary Health Care.
 Principal investigator: Dr C Gordon.
 Co- investigators: Dr Aggar, Dr J Bloomfield.

 2012: King's College London Teaching Innovation Fund (£22975) for a study entitled "hapTELX -- Haptics to enhance the teaching and learning of healthcare courses and robotics" Led by Professor Margaret Cox.
 Interdisciplinary project team includes Dr Jacqueline Bloomfield as representative of the Florence Nightingale School of Nursing and Midwifery.